Pitch interval: Unordered pitch-class intervals ('interval class; IC')

 Unlike the ordered, the unordered pitch-class interval (often called the 'Interval class') does not require the two pitch-classes to be ordered from lowest to highest.
 Rather, this type of interval measures in semitones whichever interval is smallest.

-Because of symmetry, the smallest semitone interval between any two pitch-classes can only be an integer between 0 and 6. (hence the seven 'interval classes') The tonal interval names 'minor 2nd' and 'major 7th' both correspond to "interval class 1" for example, This is because both are composed of one semitone and directional order is unimportant when the criteria becomes to select the smallest interval.
+Because of symmetry, the smallest semitone interval between any two pitch-classes can only be an integer between 0 and 6. (hence the seven 'interval classes') The tonal interval names 'minor 2nd' and 'major 7th' both correspond to "interval class 1" for example, this is because both are composed of one semitone and directional order is unimportant when the criteria become to select the smallest interval.

-Similarly the 'augmented fourth' and the 'diminished fifth' both correspond to 'interval class 6'.
+Similarly, the 'augmented fourth' and the 'diminished fifth' both correspond to 'interval class 6'.
 There is no 'interval class 7' therefore, since counting down five semitones can describe the perfect fifth more parsimoniously that counting up seven semitones can.

 A visual way to do determine an unordered pitch-class interval is to place the pitch-classes on a clockface and measure clockwise or counter-clockwise, whichever distance is smaller.